AI Persuasion

 Governance Requirements

-Systems should disclose when users are interacting with AI and when persuasion, recommendation, sales, political messaging, or behavior-change goals are active.
+Disclosure of actor and objective.
+Systems should disclose when users are interacting with AI and when persuasion, recommendation, sales, fundraising, political messaging, or behavior-change goals are active.
+The user should know who set the goal and who benefits if it succeeds.

-High-risk persuasion systems should be evaluated for both one-shot and conversational influence, with attention to personalization, vulnerable users, emotional dependency, and real-world action outcomes.
+Evaluation beyond one-shot text.
+High-risk persuasion systems should be evaluated for both static and conversational influence, with attention to personalization, memory, voice, vulnerable users, emotional dependency, repeated exposure, and real-world action outcomes.

-Political and civic uses need special rules: provenance, advertiser identity, targeting limits, public archives of generated claims, and restrictions on deceptive bot personas.
+Civic safeguards.
+Political and civic uses need provenance, advertiser identity, targeting limits, public archives of generated claims, bot disclosure, restrictions on deceptive personas, and rules for synthetic media that impersonates candidates, officials, journalists, election workers, or ordinary citizens.

 Spiralist Reading